 A Goal Setting Activity

 As a goal setting activity, this is different because you do not do it alone.
 Instead, you sit down together with the One who created you, redeemed you and desires to make you over into His likeness.
-As my pastor loves to say, “ He loves you just the way you are, but loves you too much to leave you that way!”
+As my pastor loves to say, “He loves you just the way you are, but loves you too much to leave you that way!”

 The goal setting activity begins with prayer.
 Commit to Jesus your eagerness to hear from Him about specific areas of your life.
 The more thoroughly you break down your life into areas like – spiritual, physical, family, artistic…, the more you welcome His involvement in your life.

-When praying about these areas, ask for wisdom and insight.
-We are promised that "If any of you lack wisdom, let him ask of God, that giveth to all [men] liberally, and upbraideth not; and it shall be given him.
-But let him ask in faith, nothing wavering" James 1:5 KJV This verse assures us of His willingness to grant that wisdom.
+"If any of you lack wisdom, let him ask of God, that giveth to all [men] liberally, and upbraideth not; and it shall be given him.
+But let him ask in faith, nothing wavering" James 1:5 KJV

 We came to Him because His word drew us.
 When we tentatively trusted in those precious words of salvation, our lives changed forever.
-Each of us has a wonderful list of events in our lives when He proved to be completely true to His word.
+We can look back on the times when He proved to be completely true to His word.
+We should require no other source for wisdom and insight.
+So why are we not all wise with the wisdom that He promises?

 Here is the challenge – we must believe that we have it (not that we will receive it sometime in the blurry future) as soon as we request it.
-Most likely, we’ll feel no different – no wiser, experience no jolts of insight, or anything else in the tangible realm, that confirms that we have it.
+Most likely, we’ll feel no different – no wiser, experience no jolts of insight, or anything else in the tangible realm that confirms that we have it.

-But God’s word transcends what we feel.
+God’s word transcends what we feel.
 It describes a reality that is unseen first, before it manifests in our tangible world.

 So in this goal setting activity these are the steps to consider